Exercise intensity: How to measure it

-Here's an example: You stop exercising and take your pulse for 15 seconds, getting 33 beats.
-Multiply 33 by 4, to get 132.
-If you're 45 years old, this puts you in the middle of your target heart rate zone for vigorous exercise, since that zone is 123 to 149 beats per minute.
+Here's an example: You stop exercising and take your pulse for 15 seconds, getting 37 beats.
+Multiply 37 by 4, to get 148.
+If you're 45 years old, this puts you in the target heart rate zone for vigorous exercise, since the target zone for that age is between 146.5 and 160.75 beats per minute using the HRR method.
 If you're under or over your target heart rate zone, adjust your exercise intensity.

 Target heart rate tips

-It's important to note that maximum heart rate is just a guide.
+It's important to note that maximum heart rate is only a guide.
 You may have a higher or lower maximum heart rate, sometimes by as much as 15 to 20 beats per minute.
-If you want a more definitive range, consider discussing your target heart rate zone with an exercise physiologist or a personal trainer.
+If you want a more specific range, consider discussing your target heart rate zone with an exercise physiologist or a personal trainer.

-Also note that several types of medications, including some medications to lower blood pressure, can lower your maximum heart rate and, therefore, lower your target heart rate zone.
-Ask your doctor if you need to use a lower target heart rate zone because of any medications you take or medical conditions you have.
+Also note that several types of medications, including some medications to lower blood pressure, can lower your maximum heart rate, and then lower your target heart rate zone.
+Ask your doctor if you need to use a lower target heart rate zone because of any of your medications or medical conditions.

-Interestingly, research shows that interval training, which includes short bouts (around 15 to 60 seconds) of higher intensity (maximal effort) exercise alternated with longer, less strenuous exercise throughout your workout, is well-tolerated.
-It's even safe for those with certain cardiac conditions.
+Interestingly, research shows that interval training, which includes short bouts (around 15 to 60 seconds) of higher intensity exercise alternated with longer, less strenuous exercise throughout your workout, is well tolerated.
+It's even safe for those with heart disease and type 2 diabetes.
 This type of training is also very effective at increasing your cardiovascular fitness and promoting weight loss.

 Reap the rewards of exercise intensity